-Debit: 621 Accounts Payable \$1,000 Credit: 620 or 101 Warrants Payable or Cash \$1,000 (To reco ord novment of lune utility and phone charges which were recorded as e expenditures and nav
+Debit: 621 Accounts Payable \$1,000 Credit: 620 or 101 Warrants Payable or Cash \$1,000

 (To record payment of June utility and phone charges which were recorded as expenditures and payables at fiscal year-end.
 This entry reduces the liability account.)